Reinbek

 Reinbek ([ˈʁaɪnbeːk]; probably from "Rainbek" = brook at the field margin; Northern Low Saxon: Reinbeek) is a town located in Stormarn district in the northern German state of Schleswig-Holstein within the metropolitan region of Hamburg.
-It is accessed by the A1 and the A24 autobahn and federal highway 5.
+It can be accessed by the A1, the A24 autobahn, federal highway 5 and the S-Bahn line S2.

 Reinbek was first mentioned in 1226, the city rights were given in 1952.

 The town is located at the river Bille which was dammed up here to form a mill pond.